 Capitalism rules the day at this point in history so there aren’t many living examples of socialism to examine, but there is one: Cuba.
 The Cuban Revolution has survived over 60 years against the U.S. embargo and countless other hardships.
 It serves as a powerful example to the world of what humans are capable of, and how human nature can rise above selfishness and greed.

-I looked at Cuba in depth in 2016 on my old blog.
-In Fidel Castro & the Cuban Revolution I detailed what Cuba has accomplished and responded point-by-point to many of the criticisms heard in capitalist society about Cuba.
-I encourage you to check out — but due to limitations of that old blog platform I suggest using a desktop or laptop.
+I looked at Cuba in depth in 2016 in Fidel Castro & the Cuban Revolution.
+I detailed what Cuba has accomplished and responded point-by-point to many of the criticisms heard in capitalist society about Cuba.

 The Spiritual Realm